Understanding Hotel Policies for Minors in the UK

 Ensuring Safety and Comfort

-- Choose youth hostels or accommodations with established reputations for hosting younger guests.
+- Pick youth hostels with established reputations for hosting younger guests.

-- Read reviews from other young travelers and their parents.
+- Read recent reviews from other young travelers.

 What is the legal age of majority in the UK?